zpainter/iassist/content/conferences/_index.md

 #### Completed

-Conference was arranged in Ibadan, Nigeria, October 4-7, 2022.
+2nd IASSIST Africa Regional Workshop was arranged in Ibadan, Nigeria, October 4-7, 2022.

 <a class="btn btn-template-main" href="./iassist-africa-2022/">Africa Workshop</a>

-Conference was arranged as a hybrid event 7-10 June 2022 in Gothenburg, Sweden.
+IASSIST 2022 Conference was arranged as a hybrid event in Gothenburg, Sweden, June 7-10, 2022.

 <a class="btn btn-template-main" href="./iassist-sweden-2022/">IASSIST 2022, Sweden</a>

-**Presentations are available on Zenodo**
+**IASSIST 2022 presentations are available on Zenodo and recordings on YouTube**

 ### 2021 IASSIST Events